DeiC-HPC/slurmlearning/text/10_mpi.md

 ```

 Slurm has its own wrapper script that runs the number of processes specified by the Slurm directive, called `srun`.
+`srun` is to be used in place of `mpirun` and it automatically sets the number of MPI processes according to the available number of tasks as specified through `#SBATCH` directives.

 Please navigate to the directory `~/mpi/cpp/` where you will find a Hello World program in C++ that implements distributed memory parallelism through MPI, a Makefile and a run script for the program.
 The program is written such that the standard output clearly, though artificially, shows that the program does indeed run in parallel.